✦

 In 2023, I started a deeper collaboration with Emma Werowinski through a partnership with the Cultural Solidarity Fund (supported by Mellon Foundation) to study how coalitional structures can move money to support artists and cultural workers in and beyond times of crises.

-✦Listen to our podcast, Remember The Future wherever you get your podcasts.
+✦ Listen to our podcast wherever you get your podcasts.

 ✦ Take our courses on the Solidarity Economy via CreativeStudy here.